Alicepinch/roots-cafe/README.md

 ## Features Implemented

 #### Fixed Nav:
-A fixed navigation so when a user is scrolling through the pages page the navigation will always be at the top.
+- A fixed navigation so when a user is scrolling through the pages page the navigation will always be at the top.

 ####  Hamburger menu:
-A hamburger menu for mobile and tablet view so user's can navigate easily via the drop down menu on smaller devices.
+- A hamburger menu for mobile and tablet view so user's can navigate easily via the drop down menu on smaller devices.

 #### Iframe:
-Available on the 'Visit us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe.
+- Available on the 'Visit us' page accessed via the top navigation allows the user to be able to find the location of Roots Cafe.

 #### Customer Reviews:
-Available directly on the homepage allows user to view some reviews from previous customers.
+- Available directly on the homepage allows user to view some reviews from previous customers.

 #### Menu:
-Accessed via the top nav bar where the user can look through the options on offer at Roots Cafe.
+- Accessed via the top nav bar where the user can look through the options on offer at Roots Cafe.

 #### Contact form:
-Available on the 'Contact us' page where the user can fill out the form to get in contact with Roots Cafe.
+- Available on the 'Contact us' page where the user can fill out the form to get in contact with Roots Cafe.

 #### About Us:
-Available directly on the homepage the user can find out about why the cafe was started and the ethos.
+- Available directly on the homepage the user can find out about why the cafe was started and the ethos.

 #### Gallery:
-Gallery, accessed on the 'Menu' page.
+- Gallery, accessed on the 'Menu' page.
 A user is provided with images and can see what the food/business looks like.

 #### Instagram grid:
-The instagram grid is accessed when scrolling on the homepage and is another style of gallery for user.
+- The instagram grid is accessed when scrolling on the homepage and is another style of gallery for user.

 #### Footer:
-Footer is available across all pages and provides quick access to contact info and social media links.
+- Footer is available across all pages and provides quick access to contact info and social media links.

 #### Responsive:
-Responsive web design so that the user can view the website on different device sizes.
+- Responsive web design so that the user can view the website on different device sizes.

+#### Accessibility:
+Aria-labels and alt attributes added to all links and images across the website.

 ## Technologies Used